Importing content into a lesson is made easy in these steps.

 It's recommended to build your courseware on EdApp's native authoring suite when possible for the best user experience.

-EdApp can support SCORM files, however, the user experience can be affected if the original content was not built to be utilized on mobile.
+EdApp supports SCORM 1.2.
+However, the user experience can be affected if the original content was not built to be utilized on mobile.
 SCORM files will not be able to utilize EdApp's peer learning features and Analytics suite.

 Navigate to the 'Courses' pane.
 Navigate to the course and then the lesson you would like to import content into.

 Navigate to the Authoring Tool and select 'Add New Slide' in the right-hand pane.